Shopify/polaris/polaris.shopify.com/content/content/error-messages.md

 ![Red form validation banner](/images/foundations/patterns/error-messages/validation-banner-red@2x.png)

-Rather than pointing out that there are {x} number of errors, be more descriptive.
-Explain that in order to save or continue, {x} number of fields need to be changed.
+Rather than pointing out that there are \{x\} number of errors, be more descriptive.
+Explain that in order to save or continue, \{x\} number of fields need to be changed.
 For the bullet point instructions, see if you can word them to be more actionable, for example, “Add a discount code,“ instead of “Discount can’t be blank.“

 <DoDont>